PenguinOfWar/Wordpress-Webpack/README.md

 ## But why?

-To teach myself a bit more about webpack, and to give myself and my colleagues a (slightly opinionated) tool for creating Wordpress themes from scratch using the tools we are already familiar with - Webpack, Babel, and SASS.
+To give myself and my colleagues a (slightly opinionated) tool for creating Wordpress themes from scratch using the tools we are already familiar with - Webpack, Babel, and SASS.

 ## Requirements

-- Node >=8.6.0
+- Node >=12.15.0
 - NPM or Yarn
 - Vagrant
 - Virtualbox